vdevtor/vdevtor/README.md

 ### Hi there 👋 My name is Vitor Soares Silva
 <p>I am brazilian who dreams of being a super hero ⚡</p>
 <p>since it's not possible 🤔, let's focus on becoming a <b>super "coder"</b></p>
-<h5>Im gratuated at system analysis and development.</h5>
+<h5>I'm a Software Engineer specialized in Android development, with extensive experience in creating innovative mobile applications.
+My passion for technology and programming for programming's sake began years ago when I discovered the exciting possibility of creating solutions through code.</h5>
-<p><b> // you can find an accurate list of my skills on my "linkedin", and some of my work as an english teacher at wizard on my instagram</p>
+<p><b>you can find an accurate list of my skills on my "linkedin"</p>
 <p><a target="_blank" href="https://www.linkedin.com/in/vitorsosilva/">
   <img align="left" alt="LinkdeIN" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />
 </a></p>